xamantra/momentum/docs/basics.md

   }
 }
 ```
-The `init()` method is your initial state it is called when the app starts.
+The `init()` method is the initial state, it is called when the app starts.
 It's guaranteed that all these initial values will be available inside any functions you define.
 You can access the model properties you defined using `model.propertyName`.
 You can do anything inside controllers like calling and awaiting http request while displaying loading widget until the request is done.

 !> Always remember to add the controllers you create in `Momentum`'s `controllers` parameter.